juji-io/datalevin/benchmarks/JOB-bench/README.md

 ## Queries

 The `queries` directory contains 113 SQL queries for this benchmark.
+These queries all involve more than 5 tables and often have 10 or more where clauses.

 We manually translated the SQL queries to equivalent Datalevin queries, and manually verified that Postgresql and Datalevin produce the same results (note